- A high quality curriculum will be led by faculty and grounded in pedagogy that is supported by research and focused on learning outcomes.

 In addition, efforts to create quality frameworks for competency-based education programs include an aspirational model based on the AAC&U LEAP design principles and outlined in “Designing quality into direct-assessment competency-based education” published by the Journal of Competency-Based Education in May 2017, Quality Principles and Standards for Competency-Based Programs released by the Competency-Based Education Network in May 2017, and the common framework for defining and approving CBE programs developed by the Council of Regional Accrediting Commissions in 2015.

 - Resources are needed to support the rigorous review required to ensure program quality.

 UW Flex early response: Quality and substance depend on setting high performance standards and undergoing rigorous academic review by the institution and by accreditors and other regulatory agencies.
 This entails defining and measuring quality and requires adequate resources.
-This issue will be addressed in the Policy content area of this website.
+This issue also is addressed in the Policy content area of this website.
 UW Flex senior leaders have reallocated resources as needed for external review by regulators and accreditors and as scheduled for internal review of a third of the curriculum per year.
 Both are rigorous evaluations of the curriculum and pedagogy.